800-999-7378

 "IPX5," for example, means there is no defined protection from solid objects but protection against low-pressure water jets.
 At the same time, "IP5X" denotes partial protection from dust but no rated protection from moisture.

-IP Rating Reference Chart
+IP Ratings Reference Chart

 Here's a chart of all IP Ratings and their definitions organized in an easy-reference guide.